sampotts/plyr/readme.md

 # Plyr
-A simple, accessible and customizable HTML5, YouTube and Vimeo media player.
+A simple, accessible and customizable HTML5, YouTube, Vimeo and Wistia media player.

 [Donate to support Plyr](#donate)